firelike/share-a-sale-api-client/README.md

 ## Introduction

-This is Zend Framework module with API client to access Share-A-Sale API
+Zend Framework module with API client to access Share-A-Sale API

 ## Installation
 Install the module using Composer into your application's vendor directory.
 Add the following line to your